ftsrg/trainbenchmark-ttc/README.md

 ## Troubleshooting

 * **Problem:** some users reported that loading the model hangs in the `getResource()` EMF method.
-We were not able to reproduce this -- please raise an issue if you can.
+We were not able to reproduce this -- please raise an issue if this problem occurs on your configuration.
 * **Solution:** a workaround is to add the `-Dorg.eclipse.emf.common.util.ReferenceClearingQueue=false` argument to the JVM arguments.